muthukumarbala07/hello-world/pull_request_template.md

 If this PR is for SaaS

 - [ ] Does this change need to go to release branches ?
 If so please attach the PR details to release branches.
-- [ ] If the PR is made to intermediate branch, Did you make sure you raise the PR to master and other relates branches ?
+- [ ] If the PR is made to intermediate temp branch, make sure PRs are raised to master and other relates branches ?

 #### Important Note**